Introduction

 🔊

-Using high-frequency sound beyond human hearing to repel rodents.
+Using high-frequency sound beyond human hearing to repel rodents from targeted areas.

 • Mixed results in effectiveness studies

-• Best used as a supplementary tool, not a standalone solution
+• Best used as a supplement, not a standalone solution

 Technological Advancements in Rodent Tracking